9623D-Double-Vision/DoubleVisionNB/README.md

 #### Sixth match we played in qualification match Q72 on the red alliance and went against 60708A and 86400T whilst being allied with 49631 and lost that match 67-77
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/6th%20game%20jl%20mann.PNG">

-#### At the end of Qualification matches we finsihed 3-3 and placed 32nd in rankings with 6 WP and an OPR of 43.4 and DPR of -4.4
+#### At the end of Qualification matches, we finished 3-3 and placed 32nd in the rankings with 6 WP, an OPR of 43.4, and a DPR of -4.4

 ## Knockout Round Alliance Selections
-We got selected by team 9623S and we played in R16 6-1 vs 9880B and 9880A, we ended up losing 93-80
+We got selected by team 9623S, and we played in R16 6-1 vs 9880B and 9880A, we ended up losing 93-80

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/r16%20jl%20mann.PNG">

 ### 1/11/23

-After the dissapointing performance of the catapult at the J.L Mann competition we decided to remove it and switch to a slip gear kicker.
-We also decided to add guides using lazer cut polycarbonate for the intake aswell as for the wheels so we can get over the middle bar utilizing our robots center of gravity by brining it over the bar before the wheels make contact generating a smoother more efficient crossover
+After the disappointing performance of the catapult at the J.L Mann competition, we decided to remove it and switch to a slip gear kicker.
+We also decided to add guides using laser-cut polycarbonate for the intake and the wheels to get over the middle bar.
+We utilized our robot's center of gravity by bringing it over the bar before the wheels make contact, generating a smoother, more efficient crossover.

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/SLAPCOCKV2.jpeg">
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/SLAPCOCKV2_1.jpeg">